vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_describe_cnt.html

-To control whether each query outputs its elasped time, use the ``time_on`` parameter of the :py:func:`verticapy.set_option`
+To control whether each query outputs its elasped time, use the ``time_on`` parameter of the :py:func:`~verticapy.set_option` function:
-function:

 .. ipython:: python

     vp.set_option("sql_on", False)
-    expedia = vp.vDataFrame("public.expedia") # creating a new :py:func:`verticapy.vDataFrame` to delete the catalog
+    expedia = vp.vDataFrame("public.expedia") # creating a new vDataFrame to delete the catalog vp.set_option("time_on", True)
-    vp.set_option("time_on", True)
     expedia.corr()

 The aggregation's for each vDataColumn are saved to its catalog.
-If we again call the :py:func:`verticapy.vDataFrame.corr` method, it'll complete in a couple seconds—the time needed to draw the graphic—because the aggregations have already been computed and saved during the last call:
+If we again call the :py:func:`~verticapy.vDataFrame.corr` method, it'll complete in a couple seconds—the time needed to draw the graphic—because the aggregations have already been computed and saved during the last call:

 .. ipython:: python